techworkersco/twc-site-nl/content/about/index.en.md

 ### Grow knowledge and skills

 Things are changing ever-faster, especially with tech at work.
 You need to know  your rights, your options, and get support when things get tough.
-Tech workers coalition offers both background and hands-on resources for tech workers.
+Tech Workers Coalition offers both background and hands-on resources for tech workers.
 Come join info sessions and trainings on topics that matter to you, and share your own knowledge with other tech workers.

 _**Obligatory disclaimer:** Tech workers aren't lawyers.
 That said, some law-nerds in the coalition do like to stay up-to-date with current Dutch labour law (or know who to call when it's needed)._